Department of Human Services Standards

 Self-assessment report and quality improvement plan

 Service providers that receive funding below a certain threshold for in-scope activities may be exempt from independent review.
-For further information, refer to the Department of Human Services Standards Policy scope of independent reviews for funded service providers fact sheet.
+For further information, refer to the Department of Human Services Standards Policy scope of independent reviews for funded service providers.

 Service providers exempt from review may be required to undertake a self-assessment report and quality improvement plan using the department’s self-assessment template.